smitelli/cosmore/README.md

 https://www.scottsmitelli.com/projects/cosmore/

-Cosmore is a reconstruction of the source code of _Cosmo's Cosmic Adventure_ version 1.20, using the original DOS compiler and toolchain.
+**Cosmore** is a reconstruction of the source code of _Cosmo's Cosmic Adventure_ version 1.20, using the original DOS compiler and toolchain.
 Its goal is to duplicate every detail, quirk, and bug of the original game as faithfully as possible.
 A player should not be able to distinguish a Cosmore binary from the original.

 The reconstruction is **96.30%** accurate by the following metric: The load images (skipping the EXE headers and relocation tables), when compared byte-by-byte against the corresponding uncompressed originals, have the same byte values in the same locations 96% of the time.
 The remaining 4% consists of uninitialized data segment memory addresses that have not (yet!) been arranged to match the original layout.

+## The Cosmodoc Project

+Cosmore is pretty well commented at the function level, but there are various nuances, bugs, non-obvious behaviors, and arcane IBM PC hardware details that would require an entire tome to explain in adequate detail.
+The comments in this repository tend to only call out the absolute most critical bits.

+For those who want to see those deep details, I have created a parallel project called [**Cosmodoc**](https://cosmodoc.org/) to document every conceivable piece of this code.
+Two pages that might be of immediate use to a person looking at Cosmore would be the [list of global variables and constants](https://cosmodoc.org/topics/global-variables-and-constants/) and the [index of all functions](https://cosmodoc.org/topics/function-index/).
+Feel free to browse the [list of topics](https://cosmodoc.org/topics/) to see if there's something specific that grabs your attention.

+At the time of this writing the only incomplete topics in Cosmodoc pertain to player movement and the tick functions for various actor types.

 ## Requirements